Central banks move to calm jittery markets after Brexit shock

 But a former deputy governor of the BoE said it was not clear that the fall in sterling would prove to be a one-off adjustment that buys the Bank some time to consider an interest rate cut or other measures to cushion the economy.

-"What could happen is that it doesn't stabilize and actually we get a real loss of confidence, big movements in funds despite the reassuring voices and the bank liquidity," John Gieve said.
+"What could happen is that it doesn't stabilise and actually we get a real loss of confidence, big movements in funds despite the reassuring voices and the bank liquidity," John Gieve said.

 "At that point, they have to look at other things like sterling support by using their reserves and buying sterling or some new kind of QE mechanism."